 False Alarms: Why They Happen

 One of the most common issues homeowners face during wildfire season is the frequency of false alarms.
-The smoke entering the home, while originating from a wildfire, is not an indication of a fire inside the building.
+The smoke entering the home, while originating from a wildfire, does not indicate a fire inside the building.

 - Smoke vs. Fire: Smoke detectors react to the presence of smoke, not its source.
 In the case of wildfire smoke, the detector may mistakenly interpret the outdoor smoke as an indoor fire threat.